FreeRADIUS/wiki.freeradius.org/version4/Home.md

 be new code, the new code would be small and simple.

-Where network protocols need to handle multiple applications (e.g. Access-Request and Status-Server), that knowledge is in the "io
-+ application" layer, and not in the application layer.
+Where network protocols need to handle multiple applications (e.g. Access-Request and Status-Server), that knowledge is in the transport layer, and not in the application layer.

 ## Processing Sections